Questionnaires and surveys

 - Are you going to offer incentives for respondents to participate?

-- How are you going to share your survey with enough people to ensure a good response rate?
+- How are you going to share your survey with enough people to ensure a satisfactory response rate?

-- Think about how you will feedback the results and what you will do as a result of this.
-The You said…We did tool in this toolkit is a simple way of doing this and can be shared in a digital format or in hard copies.
-This isn’t the only way however, you may want to create charts or an infographic to visually represent what you learnt.
+- Think about how you will give feedback on the results and what you will do as a result.
+Our you said, we did tool is a simple way of doing this and can be shared digitally or with hard copies.
+You could also create charts or an infographic to represent what you learnt visually.

 You said, we did tool